 Yes, go for it!
-It is difficult to find vegan chocolate chips in some areas, thankfully I found one online in Japan which you can find here.
-I also found vegan chocolate chips on iHerb, which you can find here.
+It is difficult to find vegan chocolate chips in some areas, thankfully I found one online in Japan and I also found vegan chocolate chips on iHerb too!

 If you are using chocolate chunks instead, chop up the chocolate in the size you would like them to be and throw in the batter just like chocolate chips.
 If the chocolate you are using is heatproof it will keep the shape in the oven but even if not it will still make a lovely loaf of banana bread!